Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-ferry.html.markdown

 [P&O ferries](https://www.poferries.com/en) are on the Dover to Calais route, Hull to Rotterdam, Cairnryan to Larne and Liverpool to Dublin.

-[Brittany Ferries](https://www.brittany-ferries.co.uk/) will take you from Portsmouth to Caen, St Malo, Le Havre or Cherbourg, Bilbao and Santander, Poole to Cherbourg, and Plymouth to Roscoff or Santander.
+[Brittany Ferries](https://www.brittany-ferries.co.uk/) will take you from Portsmouth to Caen, St Malo, Le Havre, Cherbourg, Bilbao or Santander, Poole to Cherbourg, and Plymouth to Roscoff or Santander.

 ## Rail and Sail